-If you have ever had chicken pox, you are immune.
+If you have ever had chickenpox, you are immune.
 If you have not had the chickenpox, you have likely received the Varicella vaccine.
 If you haven’t, you may still be immune.
 A blood test can make this determination.
-If you are not immune and are exposed to active chicken pox, you need to call your doctor for advice.
+If you are non-immune and are exposed to active chickenpox, you need to call your doctor’s office for direction.